 1On that day Jesus went out of the house and was sitting by the lake.

-2And such great multitudes gathered to him that he got into a boat and sat down, and the whole multitude stood on the shore.
+2And such a large crowd gathered around him that he got into a boat and sat down, and the whole crowd stood on the shore.

 3And he spoke many things to them in parables, saying, “Pay attention!
 The sower went out to sow,

 4and as he sowed, some seeds fell beside the path, and the birds came and devoured them.

 5And some fell on the rocky ground where they did not have much soil, and immediately they sprang up because the soil was not deep.

 6And when the sun rose, they were scorched, and because they had no root, they withered away.

 7And some seeds fell among the thorns, and the thorns grew up and choked them.

 8But others fell on the good soil and yielded fruit, some a hundredfold, some sixtyfold, some thirtyfold.